techdivision/cookbook-techdivision-locales/README.md

 Requirements
 ------------
-The recipe of this cookbook has only been tested with Ubuntu and Debian and relies on the locale-gen command.
+The recipe of this cookbook has only been tested with Ubuntu.
+It relies on the locale-gen command and the fact that supported locales are listed in /var/lib/locales/supported.d/

 Attributes
 ----------